Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Experiments and Analysis

 We further investigate the scalability of the {\task} data, aiming to determine the data volume required to instill fundamental {\task} capabilities in MLLMs.
 In Figure \ref{figure::scala}, we present the answer and CoT quality results of 8 {\task} tasks trained under single-task and full-data settings from 10\% to 100\% data.
-The experimental result indicates that, for all other tasks except for Task \#1 and Task \#4, most tasks exhibit a clear trend of increasing {\task} capability as the training data scale grows, consistent with established scale laws in data-driven learning.
+The results indicate that, for all other tasks except for Task \#1 and Task \#4, most tasks exhibit a clear trend of increasing {\task} capability as the training data scale grows, consistent with established scale laws in data-driven learning.

 For Task~\#1, ACC fluctuates with increasing dataset size, whereas CoT quality steadily improves, indicating that while the model’s overall counting accuracy does not consistently increase, its precision in entity recognition within CoT becomes progressively better.
 This can be attributed to the fact that MLLMs possess an inherent counting ability that does not markedly improve with further training.
 In contrast, their aptitude for recognizing and distinguishing objects in MMKR images advances noticeably.
 Task~\#7 follows a similar pattern: ACC remains mostly unchanged, yet CoT quality continues to climb, suggesting that the model is refining its content identification in MMKR images even as its aggregate counting capability remains limited by architectural constraints.
 Considering the main experiments, the upper limit of this capability on the Qwen2.5-VL-7B model aligns closely with these results.
 To surpass current limitations, it is necessary to utilize more powerful backbones, as further scaling of training data alone yields diminishing returns for certain task types.